SumoLogic/sumologic-documentation/docs/dashboards-new/filter-with-template-variables.md

 To use a metrics variable in a query working in advanced query mode, do the following:

-1. Locate the name of the variable you would like to use in the drop-down list and copy it.
+1. Locate the name of the variable you'd like to use in the drop-down list and copy it.
 1. Go to your metrics query and insert *{{ var_name }}* in the query, substituting `var_name` with the actual name of the variable.